Akudo put her phone on mute and sniffed.

 She got up to check on her sons.

-Nnamdi, her six-year-old, loved to read.
+Nnamdi, her eight-year-old, loved to read.
 As much as this made her proud, she was none-too-pleased when she discovered that he sometimes stayed up well past his bedtime to read his story books.

 She looked downwards to see if there was any light streaming out from underneath their bedroom door.